vincent4vx/form/README.md

 There is multiple ways to create a custom validator, depending on your needs (and time constraints).

+> Note: don't forget to handle optional fields in your custom validators, as they may be null.

 #### The quick and dirty way

 The easiest way to create a custom validator is to create a validation method in your form class, and annotate the property with the [`ValidationMethod`](#validationmethod) constraint: